fnmdx111/woj-land/README.md

 of the sources and `chmod`ing the sources to make them executable, and then `./a.out`.
 This should work for most interpreted languages.
 (LINUX DAFA HAO)

+#### 2014.12.28
+I've just ACed "The A + B Problem" in Python and Ruby!!!
+If only I could gain access to the server and update with this extension.

+However, I do notice that the RF Table method for restricting system calls may not be practical for Python and Ruby, of which the mechanism of running a simple program like "A + B" is basically overwhelming.

+**TODO** find a method other than RF Table to restrict system calls.
+Maybe AST?

 Contact
 ----
 For anything with regard to enhancements of woj-land, please file an issue.